The First Dance

 Just do what feels natural, and don’t overthink it.
 I’ve seen grooms get so nervous, they’ve had to down a few shots for some dutch courage before stepping onto the dance floor.
 Don’t worry about busting the perfect moves, it’s almost impossible to do that in a wedding dress anyway!

-But if you do fancy something a bit more choreographed
+But if you are planning something a bit more choreographed

 Use the dance floor